 Convenience vs quality.
-This is the biggest difference between a camera phone and a digital camera.
+This is the biggest difference between a camera phone vs digital camera.
 Your phone is small, compact and always with you.
 One of the biggest benefits of a DSLR is the quality images it can produce.

 There’s no such thing as a DSLR camera that’s as easy to use as an iPhone camera.
 There’s also no such thing as a DSLR quality camera phone.

 Smartphone camera sensor sizes are tiny compared to DSLR cameras and mirrorless cameras.
-Even high-end point and shoot cameras have larger sensors.
+This is one of the main differences in camera phone vs digital camera.
+Even the high-end point and shoot cameras have larger sensors.
 By size, I am not meaning pixel count, but the actual physical size of the sensor.